JS80P

 Before Installing: Choosing a Distribution

-If your CPU supports AVX instructions and you use a 64 bit plugin host application (also known as "x86_64"), then you should download a JS80P package that is optimized for AVX compatible processors.
-If you have an older computer, or if you experience crashes, then you should go with one of the SSE2 compatible JS80P packages.
+If your CPU supports AVX instructions and you use a 64 bit plugin host application (also known as "x86_64" or "X64"), then you should download a JS80P package that is optimized for AVX compatible processors.

-If you are using an older VST 3 host, or if you are running a 32 bit (also known as "i686" or "x86") VST 3 host on a 64 bit Linux system, then it might not be able to load the VST 3 bundle, so you will have to go with a VST 3 single file JS80P package that matches the architecture of your host application.
+If you are using an older VST 3 host, or if you are running a 32 bit (also known as "i686" or "X86") VST 3 host on a 64 bit Linux system, then it might not be able to load the VST 3 bundle, so you will have to go with a VST 3 single file JS80P package that matches the architecture of your host application.

 The 32 bit versions are usually only needed by those who deliberately use a 32 bit plugin host application, e.g. because they want to keep using some really old plugins which are not available for 64 bit systems.